bfreuden/kubernetes-cheat-sheet/README.md

 kind: Service
 metadata:
   name: nginx-headless   # this headless service is mandatory
-  labels:                # it will link all pods of the statefulset
+  labels:                # it will allow all pods of the statefulset to known and connect each other
     run: nginx-sts-demo  # and guarantee a unique network identity for each pod
 spec:
   ports: